Table of Contents

 Difficulty: Hard

 Description: TARDIS has a collection of visualisation tools and widgets to interactively explore TARDIS simulations which run inside Jupyter Notebooks.
-A lot of these modules currently depend on dependencies like IPython and Qgrid which do not work well with our Sphinx documentation.
-We want to migrate our tools to depend entirely on Panel instead of these tools and want to showcase their interactivity on our documentation.
+A lot of these modules currently depend on dependencies like ipywidgets which do not work well with our Sphinx documentation.
+Some of these tools have already been migrated but we want to migrate the rest of our widgets to panel too.

 Expected Outcomes: